 ResMed Lumis 150 VPAP ST – Non-invasive Ventilator

-- Climate Control Auto – CCA is an automatic humidification feature that can be used with a HumidAir™ heated humidifier and ClimateLineAir™ heated tube.
-Climate Control Auto delivers humidification automatically.
-No need to go over settings and complicated menus!
+- Climate Control Auto for automatic humidification.
+When used with a HumidAir™ heated humidifier and ClimateLineAir™ heated tube, Lumis delivers humidification automatically – no settings to change and no complicated menus to navigate.

 Lumis 150 ST with optional DC / DC Converter 24V / 90W allows you to use your device, even with the HumidAir humidifier and ClimateLineAir.
 The device takes power from a 12V or 24VDC power source from a car, boat or any other battery-powered device.